 SMA Students Pitch their way to Success!

-Jalan Ampas, a pitch that Mahfuz and Harni (Haryani Binte Othman) worked on with Ms Kathie Fong Yoneda, master trainer and veteran entertainment specialist with over 30 years of experience in the film and TV industry, won the MDA Contestable Fund.
+Jalan Ampas, a pitch that Mahfuz and Harni (Haryani Binte Othman) worked on with Ms Kathie Fong Yoneda, masterclass trainer and veteran entertainment specialist with over 30 years of experience in the film and TV industry, won the MDA (currently known as IMDA) Contestable Fund.
 Kathie was invited by the Singapore Media Academy to conduct a masterclass entitled Power of the Pitch.
 Kathie has assumed executive positions with Walt Disney, Touchstone, Paramount Television, Island Pictures and Walt Disney TV Animation.

 Janet Liau, who also attended the masterclasses, shared that two of her works that have been “worked on” during classes conducted by Pamela Wallace, have since caught the attention of Suria!
 Pamela is an Academy Award winning screenwriter who was in town to conduct a masterclass for the Singapore Media Academy.